nschonni/cordova-docs/articles/cordova-security/cordova-security-whitlists.md

 	Start with the most locked down security policy you can, and back away as needed.
 That way you'll ensure you're using the most secure practices you can from the start.

-	To reiterate, **CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.** See [Using Apache Cordova 5](./tutorial-cordova-5-readme.md#crosswalk) for information adding Crosswalk to your project.
+	To reiterate, **CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.** See [Improving Android browser consistency and features with the Crosswalk WebView](../develop-apps/cordova-crosswalk.md#crosswalk) for information adding Crosswalk to your project.

 ## More Information
 * [Read more about Apache Cordova 5](./tutorial-cordova-5-readme.md)